owid/owid-datasets/datasets/Democracy - Bertelsmann Transformation Index (2022)/README.md

-# Political regimes - Bertelsmann Transformation Index (2022)
+# Democracy - Bertelsmann Transformation Index (2022)

 This dataset provides information on political regimes, using data from Bertelsmann Foundation's Bertelsmann Transformation Index (2022).